Santoalla

 Santoalla is a 2016 documentary film about the deterioration in neighbor relations in a small Spanish village.

 Synopsis

 Spanning over several decades, Santoalla tells the story of the Dutch couple Margo Pool and her husband Martin Verfondern as they settle into a village known as Santoalla (also written as Santa Eulalia) in the remote mountainous region of Galicia in northwest Spain.

-The village, largely abandoned and slowly crumbling into ruins, gradually comes to be occupied by only one other family, the Rodríguezes.
+The village, largely abandoned and slowly crumbling into ruins, gradually comes to be occupied by only one other family, the Rodríguez.
 At first amicable, tensions begin to rise between the two families as disputes over land usage, cultural differences, and misinterpreted intentions culminate into the mysterious disappearance of Martin Verfondern in 2010.
 Intertwined with newsreel footage, archival video montages, and interviews with Pool herself, the documentary shifts between the past and “present”, showcasing the progression in the relationship between the neighbors culminating in a tragic end.

 Production and release

 The film was produced by Radical Media and distributed by the indie distribution company Oscilloscope.
 Directors Andrew Becker and Daniel Mehrer were heavily involved in the creative process while producing.

 The film first premiered June 17, 2016.
 It was released to streaming services on July 9, 2017 and limited screenings in theatres on July 19, 2017.

 In 2023, the film As Bestas, directed by Rodrigo Sorogoyen, was released as a fictionalized version of the tragic real-life story of Margo Pool, Martin Verfondern, and the small Galician village of Santoalla.
 Sorogoyen dedicated the film to her.